dereksonderegger/444/docs/03_Intro_to_Graphing.md

     a) Create a graph using ggplot2 with Height on the x-axis, Volume on the y-axis, and Girth as the either the size of the data point or the color of the data point.
 Which do you think is a more intuitive representation?
     b) Add appropriate labels for the main title and the x and y axes.
+    c) The R-squared value for a regression through these points is 0.36 and the p-value for the statistical significance of height is 0.00038.
+Add text labels "R-squared = 0.36" and "p-value = 0.0004" somewhere on the graph.

 2. Consider the following small dataset that represents the number of times per day my wife played "Ring around the Rosy” with my daughter relative to the number of days since she has learned this game.
 The column `yhat` represents the best fitting line through the data, and `lwr` and `upr` represent a 95% confidence interval for the predicted value on that day.